Daqarta

 You can use string variables to insert many different values in a multi-item string line, such as time, date, cursor readouts, Labels, Fields, Macro Variables, Averager Total Frames Counter, or Frequency Counter, Sound Level Meter, or Voltmeter readouts.
 You can also use the p formatting command to set specific columns for data.
 For example,

 will append a new line showing the Frequency Counter readout value followed by the local time starting at column 20.
-See String Variables and Complex Strings for details.
+See String Variables and Expressions for details.

 GO: